kuzzleio/documentation-old/src/sdk-reference/kuzzle/who-am-i.md

 }
 ```

-Returns informations about the currently logged user.
+Returns informations about the user who is currently loggedin.

 ---